maylay/postActiv/CodingStandards.md

 larger than they have to be, this can also lead to obscure and sometimes difficult to resolve problems if that whitespace is in the wrong place.

-If Git warns you about your code continaing whitespace, and you ignore that warning with your merge request, I will probably not be very happy and reject your merge request.
+If Git warns you about your code containing whitespace, and you ignore that warning with your merge request, I will probably not be very happy and reject your merge request.